 348 C.E.

-Cyril of Jerusalem warns catechumens that Marcionite assemblies could be mistaken for “the Church” while traveling, since they too styled their meeting-places as “the Lord’s House.”
-He therefore instructs the faithful to ask explicitly for the Catholic Church, a caution that attests how closely the Divine Liturgy of the Marcionite Church resembled contemporary Catholic worship in its prayers, sacraments, and outward forms.
+Cyril of Jerusalem warns catechumens that Marcionite assemblies could be mistaken for “the Church” while traveling, since they, too, styled their meeting places as “the Lord’s House.”
+He therefore instructs the faithful to ask for the Catholic Church explicitly.
+This caution attests to how closely the Divine Liturgy of the Marcionite Church resembled contemporary Catholic worship in its prayers, sacraments, and outward forms.

 360 C.E.